magnars/optimus/README.md

 Depending on how you use it, optimus will:

 - concatenate your JavaScript and CSS files into bundles.
-- minify your JavaScript with uglify
+- minify your JavaScript with [UglifyJS 2](https://github.com/mishoo/UglifyJS2)
-- minify your CSS with csso
+- minify your CSS with [CSSO](http://bem.info/tools/optimizers/csso/)
 - add cache-busters to your static asset URLs
 - add [far future Expires headers](http://developer.yahoo.com/performance/rules.html#expires)